Rosario and San Bernardo Islands: Rosario and San Bernardo Corals National Natural Park (Colombia)

 San Bernardo Archipelago

-The San Bernardo Archipelago (Archipiélago de San Bernardo, Islas de San Bernardo) is a group of 10 coastal islands located in the Gulf of Morrosquillo, within the Caribbean Sea.
+The San Bernardo Archipelago (Archipiélago de San Bernardo, Islas de San Bernardo) is a group of 10 coastal islands in the Gulf of Morrosquillo within the Caribbean Sea.
 Their approximate area is 213 sq km (82 sq mi).
 Administratively, the archipelago belongs to the Bolivar Department.

-There are 10 islands in the San Bernardo archipelago but the three that receive the most tourism are Mucura, Santa Cruz and Tintipan.
+There are ten islands in the San Bernardo archipelago, but the three that receive the most tourism are Mucura, Santa Cruz and Tintipan.

 The archipelago consists of the following islands: